Benchmark a Redis on Flash enabled database

-You can either monitor the results in the metrics tab of the RS Web UI or with the memtier_benchmark output.
+You can either monitor the results in the metrics tab of the RS admin console or with the memtier_benchmark output.
 The memtier_benchmark results include the network latency between the load generator instance and the cluster instances.
-The metrics shown in the RS web UI do not include network latency.
+The metrics shown in the RS admin console do not include network latency.

 You should expect to see an average throughput of:

 - Around 160,000 ops/sec when testing without replication (i.e. 4 master shards)

 - Around 115,000 ops/sec when testing with enabled replication (i.e. 2 master and 2 slave shards)

 In both cases the average latency should be sub-millisecond.